 |Zika Household Survey||pages|

-Once the style is set, add one group for every page you want and set the appearance of the group to table-list.
+Once the style is set, add one group for every page you want and set the appearance of the group to field-list.
 For example

 You can combine groups and pages.
 That is, you can include groups within a page.
-Groups do not become pages unless you set their appearance to table-list.
+Groups do not become pages unless you set their appearance to field-list.

 All the header HTML formatting tricks described for groups above, also apply to pages.
 The same goes for the behavior with the relevant expressions.
 You can hide pages by using relevant statements, however keep in mind that the behavior across the web and field app is different.
 In the web app, non-relevant pages will be truly hidden, you will not even see them in the page navigator controls.
 This will cause the total count of pages in the page navigation control to vary as pages become visible or hidden.
 In the case of the field app, as of version 3.7, the pages will still show in the page navigation control, but will be shown blank.
 This is a known issue (BUG) in the field app.